 We shimmied out of our robes and scurried over the textured tile floors to the row of shower heads, contorting our bodies into unnatural shapes in a futile attempt at coverage: My arms were squeezed together in front of my body to conceal my chest, leaving my hands free to guard my lower half.
 Why were we even doing this to ourselves?

 Standing under the hot water, though, something changed.
 I faced the open room, letting the water wash over me, and watched a woman step out of the hot tub and saunter over to her towel to dry off.
 She stood tall.
 She wasn’t sucking in her stomach.
 She was fit, but had cellulite and uneven breasts and she owned it all.
 She was beautiful.

 In fact, everyone had cellulite and uneven breasts.
 The older women sported unbelievably enormous bushes.
 One of the 20-somethings flaunted pierced nipples.
 One girl was covered in tattoos.
 Another had a birthmark taking over her stomach.
 None of them looked self-conscious.

 I wanted that.

 OK, maybe I can do this, I thought.
-I took the woman’s lead: she was immersed in the water with her eyes closed, breathing deeply, splashing her face with the steaming water every minute or so.
-For some reason it made me remember what my mom called bathwater when I was a kid: hienie soup.
+I took the woman’s lead: She was immersed in the water with her eyes closed, breathing deeply, splashing her face with the steaming water every minute or so.
+For some reason it made me remember what my mom called bathwater when I was a kid: heinie soup.